JuliaLang/julia/JuliaSyntax/README.md

 ## Fun research questions

-* Given the raw tree (the green tree, in Roslyn terminology) can we regress a model of indentiation?
-Such that formatting rules for new code is defined implicitly by a software project's existing style?
+* Given source and syntax tree, can we regress/learn a generative model of indentiation from the syntax tree?
+Source formatting involves a big pile of heuristics to get something which "looks nice"... and ML systems have become very good at heuristics.
+Also, we've got huge piles of traininig data — just choose some high quality, tastefully hand-formatted libraries.

+* Similarly, can we learn fast and reasonably accurate recovery heuristics?

 # Resources